nwb-extensions/ndx-template/{{ cookiecutter.namespace }}/NEXTSTEPS.md

 1. Update your {{ cookiecutter.namespace }} GitHub repository.

-2. Publish your updated extension on PyPi.
+2. Publish your updated extension on PyPI.

 3. Fork the {{ cookiecutter.namespace }}-feedstock repository on GitHub.